ECommerce is booming.

 That’s a scary fact for you as the owner of a brick and mortar store.
 In fact, 5,524 US brick and mortar stores closed in 2018 with that number expected to increase by 23 percent in 2019.
 The chances of your brick and mortar store surviving seem slim.

 You can convert your brick and mortar store into a successful ecommerce business.
-Sure, there’s a lot of competition and few brick and mortar retailers earn a profit in eCommerce.
+Sure, there’s a lot of other businesses that you will need to outperform to be competitive on the eCommerce market and few brick and mortar retailers earn a profit in eCommerce.
 They probably didn’t know how to create an eCommerce business the right way.
 Here’s a step-by-step guide to help you through the process.

 Treat this transition as an important investment for your business.
 You’re essentially restructuring your business model.
 Your strategy will change and so will your budget.
 It’s important for you to think carefully about how you will position your brick and mortar store to create a million dollar eCommerce business.